synox/food-health-dict/README.md

 The idea is to create a set of sentences to use in an Vegan/Vegetarian/Pescaterian or Allergy-App.
 The text is free to use.
 Most important is that there are good apps for people who need them.

+Its Important to have licence-free translations, CC-by are ok to add in the credits.

 # Status
 Prototype